InsightDataScience/anomaly_detection/README.md

 <b>Please don't fork</b> our repo and don't use this `README` instead of your own.
 The contents of `src` do not have to contain a single file called `process_log.py`, you are free to include one or more files and name them as you wish.

-## Testing your directory structure and output format
+## Testing your Directory Structure and Output Format

 To make sure that your code has the correct directory structure and the format of the output files are correct, we included a test script, called `run_tests.sh` in the `insight_testsuite` folder.